Skip to content

 To reach the official website please visit gru.com.br

-São Paulo Guarulhos International Airport (GRU) consists of three terminals: T1, T2, and T3.
-They are all connected by a free internal shuttle bus service operating between 4:00 a.m. and midnight, with marked stops on the arrivals level.
+São Paulo Guarulhos International Airport (GRU) is made up of three terminals: T1, T2, and T3.
+All of them are connected by a free internal shuttle bus service that runs from 4:00 am to midnight, with marked stops at the arrivals level.

 ❓ Frequently Asked Questions about GRU Terminals

-• How do I know which terminal my flight operates from?
+• How do I know which terminal my flight uses?

 It depends on the airline and destination.
 Most international flights depart from Terminal 3.